November 28, 2013

 That’s why every home in Northern California with gas appliances (like furnaces) should have a carbon monoxide detector, alarm, or monitor.
 It’s the only way to know if you’re at danger.

 So, to help you out, we wrote this brief introductory article on the difference between the two types of carbon monoxide detection devices.

 Before we get into what to look for when purchasing carbon monoxide detectors, it will help if you understand how carbon monoxide is measured.

 CO is measured in a ratio called ppm (parts per million).
 Just as 5% means 5 out of a 100, 5 ppm means 5 out of 1 million.
-So if your home has 10 ppm of carbon monoxide, there is 10 carbon monoxide molecules for every million molecules in the air.
+So, if your home has 10 ppm of carbon monoxide, there are 10 carbon monoxide molecules for every million molecules in the air.